 Consumers today rely heavily on online reviews — not only to choose where to have lunch or which hotel to check into, but also to make bigger decisions, like where to get healthcare, or who has the best auto service coverage, or which banks are trustworthy.

 By closely monitoring feedback, banks can get an accurate assessment of the customer experience, which can create the insight-based decisions needed to increase customer satisfaction and overall brand reputation.
-With the help of natural language processing, banks can make review analysis easier with the software detecting review sentiment by highlighting specific keywords crucial to the review.
+With the help of natural language processing technology, banks can make review analysis easier with the software detecting review sentiment by highlighting specific keywords crucial to the review.

 On top of analysis, banks should also learn how to respond to negative reviews and create plans for effectively asking for reviews from each customer.
 Listening, responding, and asking for feedback not only reveals actionable insights; it also tells customers that their bank is committed to improving the customer experience, which can lead to higher trust and retention.